Nidal Hasan: Court-martial

-In July 2012, after dictating Hasan shave his beard, the judge found Hasan in contempt of court and fined him.
+In July 2012, after directing Hasan to shave his beard, the judge found Hasan in contempt of court and fined him.
 He was fined once more for retaining his beard, and was warned by Judge Colonel Gregory Gross he could be force-shaved prior to his court-martial.
 On August 15, Hasan was scheduled to enter pleas to the charges brought against him before the beginning of the court-martial; he would not be allowed to plead guilty for the premeditated murder charges because prosecutors pursued the death penalty.

 The court-martial was delayed by Hasan's objections to being shaved against his will, and his appeal to the United States Court of Appeals for the Armed Forces regarding the matter; through his attorneys, Hasan said his beard is part of his religious beliefs.
 The prosecutors argued Hasan was simply trying to delay his trial.

 On August 27, the Appeals Court announced the trial could continue, but did not rule whether Hasan could be force-shaved nor did they set a new date for the start of the trial.
 The Appeals Court rejected attempts by Hasan to receive "religious accommodation" to grow a beard.
 On September 6, Colonel Gross ruled Hasan be force-shaved after he determined the 1993 Religious Freedom Restoration Act did not apply to this case; however, the force-shave will not be enforced until Hasan's appeals are exhausted.
 During the September 6 hearing, Hasan twice offered to plead guilty; however, U.S. Army rules prohibit judges from accepting a guilty plea in a death penalty case.

 Hasan remained incarcerated and in a wheelchair.
 He continued to receive paychecks.

 On June 3, 2013, a military judge allowed Hasan to represent himself.
 His attorneys were to remain on the case, but only if he asked for their help.
 Jury selection was set to start on June 5, and opening arguments were scheduled to begin on July 1.
 On June 14, 2013, U.S. Army Colonel Tara Osborn dictated Hasan could not claim he was defending the Taliban.
 In a press-release, Hasan justified his actions during the Fort Hood attacks by claiming the US military was at war against Islam.

 During the first day of the trial on August 6, Hasan, representing himself, admitted he was the attacker during the Fort Hood attacks in 2009, and stated the evidence would show he was the attacker.
 He also told the panel hearing he "switched sides", and regarded himself as a Mujahideen waging "jihad"—waging war—against the US military.
 By August 7, disagreements between Hasan and his stand-by defense team led Judge Osborn to suspend the trial.
 Hasan's defense attorneys were concerned Hasan was trying to help prosecutors achieve a death sentence.
 Because the prosecutors sought the death penalty, his defense team sought to prevent this.